marafathussain/ML_book_easy/chapters/chapter2.md

 test_score2 = model2.score(X_test_new, y_test)  # 85%
 ```

-**Why it's wrong:**
+**Why it is wrong:**

 You have now used the test set to make modeling decisions!
-It's no longer truly unseen.
+It is no longer truly unseen.
 Your reported 85% is optimistic.

 **Correct approach:**